aqxiy/paramrem/README.md

 I'll try my best to explain the workings:

-It's parametric-automated functional around controlled sequence RNG method with proven biochem relevant numericals deliberating dynamic modification to volume and speed.
-In other words, the general idea is to advance along fluctuations to volume and speed defined along a special number preset interval pattern with RNG functionality alongside key amplitude breakpoints applied to deciding extent of volume or tempo modification.

 So, from code background, in my best working config

-advance protocol for volume:
+Duration advance protocol for volume:

 [4, 3, 3, 2, 2, 3, 3, 4]

-advance protocol for tempo:
+Duration advance protocol for tempo:

 [2, 3, 3, 4, 4, 3, 3, 2]

-Multiplier on advance protocol applied duration: .25, so scaling 2*.25 gives min interval of .50 seconds
+Multiplier on advance protocol duration is .25, so scaling gives min interval of .50 seconds & max of 1 second.

 RNG-able values for volume: [.4, .45, .5, .55, .6]